chemerson/render-comparison-tool/README.md

 2) Add support for older browser versions
 3) Eyes log to a file
 4) Add support for a configuration file
-5) Make this an npm package that can be globally installed
+5) Done! - Make this an npm package that can be globally installed
 6) when using Sauce, add the ability to split the render between local and sauce
 7) add region support for target instead of just window.fully()